 Financing a custom home requires a construction loan.
 This is not something all lenders offer.
 If you don’t already own land, you will have to finance the land purchase and then the construction.
 Often you will have two closings, each incurring settlement fees.

 Lenders consider building a custom home risky.
 You’ll typically need excellent credit and a down payment.
 We’re talking at least 20% to 25% to qualify for a construction loan.
 Lenders also typically require more cash reserves for borrowers who are building a custom home.
 This ensures that they have funds in place for any problems that might extend the construction period.
 Also, make sure you check into appropriate insurance during the construction period too.

 If you planned properly, your decisions regarding details in your home should be accounted for.
 This ensures that materials arrive on time to the work site.
 Change orders frequently cause a project to incur delays and overruns.
 Again, if you planned properly, this should be a non-issue.

 Visit the Build Site frequently.

 Once the build starts, you and the appropriate personnel should visit the job site frequently.
 Just be sure that you’re not getting in the way and stalling progress.
-Your builder should let you know when to visit and communicate changes and challenges frequently.
+Your Reno home builders should let you know when to visit and communicate changes and challenges frequently.
 The key throughout this process is good communication.

 Connect with Kirby Construction!

-At Kirby Construction we exercise great care in shepherding you through the custom home building experience.
+At Kirby Construction, our Reno home builders, designers, and staff exercise great care in shepherding you through the custom home building experience.
 We commit ourselves to honesty, integrity, and craftsmanship.
 Your satisfaction is our goal throughout your journey.
-We’re here to help with everything from pre-construction services and new construction to remodels and additions.
-Get planning with us today!
+We’re here to help with everything from pre-construction services and new construction to remodeling in Reno.
+Get custom home planning with us today!